LeiYang-Fish/copyseparator-v1.0.0-old-version/README.md

 # Example on how to run copyseparator
 https://github.com/LeiYang-Fish/copyseparator_more_examples

-Due to the size limitation (25M) imposed by GitHub, only one example is provided here.
+Due to the size limitation (25M) imposed by GitHub, only one example is provided in the above folder.

 # What can copyseparator do?
 Separate and assemble two or more gene copies from short-read Next-Generation Sequencing data for polyploids, gene families, mixed/contaminated samples etc.